MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/how-to-set-up-your-test-environment.md

 ## Instructions

-### Step 1: Setup for testing

 You can test with either Azure RMS or an RMS server running on Windows Server.
 Begin testing with Azure RMS and test with RMS Server (if required for your deployment).

-1. For testing with Azure RMS, see [How-to: use ADAL authentication](how-to-use-adal-authentication.md).
+- For testing with Azure RMS, see [How-to: use ADAL authentication](how-to-use-adal-authentication.md).
-2. For testing with RMS Server, see [How-to: install and configure an RMS server](how-to-install-and-configure-an-rms-server.md).
+- For testing with RMS Server, see [How-to: install and configure an RMS server](how-to-install-and-configure-an-rms-server.md).
-3. To install the developer runtime:
+- To install the developer runtime:

    You must have the Rights Management Service Client 2.1 installed on the computer on which you will be testing your application.
    - To test your application on a computer other than your development computer, install the RMS Client 2.1 on that computer from the [AD RMS Client download page](http://www.microsoft.com/en-us/download/details.aspx?id=38396).